Prometheus (2012) | Fair or Foul

 While this particular Foul is something external to Prometheus, it is something that has more or less tipped the scales for my now-predicable verdict.
 Much like how certain sequels can do damage to their predecessor by taking things too far, or screwing up the lore and making the original less interesting, so too Covenant does to Prometheus.

 The best quality of Prometheus was the character of David.
-He was complex, with a lot of nuance and potential, especially by comparison to the rest of the cast.
+He was complex, with a lot of nuance and potential, especially in comparison to the rest of the cast.
 Covenant takes this character and rips all of that away for the sake of turning him into a complete villain.
 In Prometheus, David does immoral things that are somewhat justified.
 He’s sociopathic, and yet, he’s sympathetic and compelling.
 So we end up a little on his side, even though he’s doing bad things.
 In Covenant, he goes to the Engineer’s planet to wipe them out and manipulates the people of the Covenant vessel into becoming victims of his experiments.
 All this is done without any of the nuance or subtlety that made him interesting in the first place.
 Instead, it’s all cheesy, ham-fisted, flute-playing nonsense.
 There’s a martial arts fight between Fassbender and himself for crying out loud.
 The fact that this character became so dull later on makes Prometheus that much more disappointing.

 Verdict: Foul